EPFL-ENAC/leure-speed-to-zero/README.md

    docker compose down
    ```

 **Note:** Redis caching will improve the performance of the backend by storing frequently accessed data in memory.
 The backend will work without Redis, but with caching disabled.
+The cache automatically uses region-specific namespaces based on your `model_config.json` settings.

 ### Windows Setup